contensis/canvas-schema/README.md

 #### emphasis

-Emphasis is used to stress emphasis.
+The `emphasis` decorator is used to stress emphasis.
 Typically used to give text an italic appearance.

 ```md
 This is _not_ a drill.